ericodle/PCBnet/README.md

 Training images should be placed in a clearly-labeled folder.
 For this example, we place them in ./imgs

-Annotations should also be palced in a clearly-labeled folder.
+Annotations should also be placed in a clearly-labeled folder.
 Here, we place them in ./annotations

 A similar scheme is used for validation data.